 About Kerry-Lynne Findlay

-Kerry-Lynne has also been recognized with a Paul Harris Fellowship form Rotary International, the Alpha Gamma Delta International Distinguished Citizen Award, the YWCA Woman of Distinction Award for Management, Professions and Trades, having been previously nominated for Community Service, the Queen’s Diamond Jubilee Medal for Service to Canada.
+Kerry-Lynne has also been recognized with Paul Harris Fellowships from Rotary International, the Alpha Gamma Delta International Distinguished Citizen Award, the YWCA Woman of Distinction Award for Management, Professions and Trades, having been previously nominated for Community Service, and the Queen’s Diamond Jubilee Medal for Service to Canada.

-Kerry-Lynne has always given back to the community in a variety of capacities.
-She is currently a BC India Business Network Advisory Board member, and also serves as Treasurer of BC & Alberta Guide Dogs, providing service dogs to the blind, and support dogs to children with autism and veterans with PTSD.
-She is a Dame of the Sovereign Order of St. John of Jerusalem, Knights Hospitaler supporting the sick and poor and championing hospice care.
-She is an active member of Rotary International, (2018-19 Club President), South Surrey White Rock Chamber of Commerce, Surrey Board of Trade, and the Canadian Bar Association.
+Kerry-Lynne has always understood the importance of giving back to her community and has proudly done so in several capacities throughout the years.
+This includes serving as a BC – India Business Network Advisory Board member; Treasurer of the BC & Alberta Guide Dogs Society providing service dogs to the blind, and support dogs to children with autism and veterans with PTSD; the Sovereign Order of St. John of Jerusalem Knights Hospitaler supporting the sick and poor and championing hospice care; President of the Little House Society, a house of support and healing for those touched by substance use disorder; Rotary (2018-19 Club President); BC appointee on the Delta Police Board, providing civilian governance, accountability, and oversight to the Delta Police Department; and current membership in the South Surrey-White Rock Chamber of Commerce, Surrey Board of Trade, and the Canadian Bar Association (life member).

 Kerry-Lynne grew up primarily on Vancouver Island and in Vancouver, graduating as a boarder at Vancouver’s Crofton House School and entering UBC at age 16.
 She graduated with a B.A, (with Honours) majoring in History and Political Science (Soviet Studies), and a J.D. in Law, learning leadership skills as President of her AGD Sorority Chapter and on Law School committees.